 All undergraduate students must meet with an academic adviser prior to enrolling for a term for assistance in planning majors and minors and scheduling courses that will count towards their graduation requirements.
 Failure to meet with the academic adviser prior to enrolling for a term may result in sanctions.
 After the initial required advising session for the term, students are encouraged to seek assistance from their academic adviser when considering adding and dropping courses.
 Students have the final responsibility for the accuracy of their enrollment, the applicability of their courses towards their degree requirements, and their academic performance.

 Student Athletes: Consult with the Athletic Compliance Office prior to attempting to drop a course to review the effects the drop might have on your athletic participation and aid.
-After the consultation, the Compliance Office will update Access.SMU to allow you to process the drop through self-service should that be your decision.
+After the consultation, the Compliance Office will update my.SMU to allow you to process the drop through self-service should that be your decision.
 The consultation is advisory, and the choice to drop a course is yours to make.
 If you need assistance regarding your scholarship or other aspects of being a student athlete, contact Dave Wollman, Assistant Athletic Director for Student-Athlete Development.

 International Students: If a drop will take you to fewer than 12 hours, you should consult with the International Center.
 After consultation, the International Office must modify the minimum hours in order for international UG students to drop below 12 hours for the spring or fall term.
 Failure to maintain full-time hours may result in deportation.

 Students on Merit or Need Based Financial Aid: If a drop will take you to fewer than 12 hours, you should consult with your financial aid adviser prior to attempting to drop a course.
 Your financial aid adviser will be able to tell you any effects the drop will have to your aid.
-After the consultation, you can process a drop through self-service in Access.SMU should that be your decision.
+After the consultation, you can process a drop through self-service in my.SMU should that be your decision.
 If you have any questions regarding this procedure or your financial aid, contact Cindy Luetzow, Associate Financial Aid Director.

 All students are to provide the